 Data reported – 65 pieces of data are required to be reported per transaction (only 13 of which were used in MiFID I), and range from basic economic information, to detailed data on the instrument itself, the trader or even the algorithm involved in the execution.

 Timelines and mechanisms – reports must be made via an Approved Reporting Mechanism (ARM) and by no later than the end of day the following day (T+1).

 SteelEye’s award winning MiFID II Transaction Reporting Solution seamlessly captures, normalises and enriches all of a firm's required data, before automatically compiling the daily transaction reports, ready to be sent to an ARM at the click of a button.

 Under MiFID II, firms are expected to take ‘all sufficient steps’ to achieve the best possible results for their clients.
 When executing a client order, firms are expected to consider “price, costs, speed, likelihood of execution and settlement, size, nature or any other relevant consideration”.

 As well as the required policies and procedures a firm must have in place to ensure these outcomes are reached, MiFID II requires firms to disclose far more information to demonstrate the quality of, and compliance with, its best execution responsibilities.
 Best Execution reports include:

-To ensure that financial firms can demonstrate compliance with the MiFID II rules, there are requirements for them store extensive and detailed records of their transaction, documents and communications.
-The scope of the records that needs to be kept significantly increased when MiFID II was introduced and include:
+To ensure that financial firms can demonstrate compliance with the MiFID II rules, there are requirements for them to store extensive and detailed records of their transaction, documents, and communications.
+The scope of the records that need to be kept significantly increased when MiFID II was introduced and includes:

-Importantly, the scope of MiFID II's record keeping requirements extend to telephone conversations, emails, instant messages and meeting notes which relate to transactions or client orders.
+Importantly, the scope of MiFID II's record keeping requirements extends to telephone conversations, emails, instant messages and meeting notes which relate to transactions or client orders.